binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 We are consuming far more free and open source libraries than we ever have before.
 Most of the code we are pulling into our projects is never intentionally used, but is still adding a surface area for attack.
 Most of it:

 * Is not thoroughly tested for what it should and should not do.
 We are often relying on developers we do not know a lot about, not to introduce defects.
-As I have discussed in the "Code Review" section of the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), where most developers focus more on building than breaking, and do not see the defects they are introducing.
+As I have discussed in the "Code Review" section of the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), where most developers focus more on building than breaking, and do not see the defects they are introducing
 * Is not reviewed evaluated.
 That's right, many of the packages we consume are created by solo developers who just focus on creating and have little focus on how their creations can be exploited.
-Even some teams who have a security champion in them, are not doing a lot better.
+Even some teams who have a security champion in them, are not doing a lot better
 * Is created by amateurs that could and do include vulnerabilities.
-Anyone can write code and publish it to an open source repository.
-A lot of this code ends up in our package management repositories which we consume.
+Anyone can write code and publish to an open source repository.
+A lot of this code ends up in our package management repositories which we consume
-* Does not undergo the same requirement analysis, defining the scope, acceptance criteria, test conditions and sign off by a development team and product owner that our commercial software does.
+* Does not undergo the same requirement analysis, defining the scope, acceptance criteria, test conditions and sign off by a development team and product owner that our commercial software does

 There are some very sobering statistics, which Adrian Colyer also details in his blog post "[the morning paper](https://blog.acolyer.org/2017/03/07/thou-shalt-not-depend-on-me-analysing-the-use-of-outdated-javascript-libraries-on-the-web/)", on how many defective libraries we are depending on.
 We are all trying to get things done faster, where in many cases means consuming someone else's work rather than writing our own code.